DavidBroz/TrainingGameDocs/content/index.md

 title: Homepage
 ---

 This is a documentation for are training game.
-This is another version.

-I've created [[That note|this note]] to demonstrate how I can link notes here with Obsidian and to test, if it also works on the website.
+The documentation to the Tetris game we are making is [[Tetris|here]].

 A game worked on by Pinguanec, wuchta, Zettexe and Omnivert